Samagra-Development/Samagra-Website/src/pages/amritseries/cmgga-amrit-series.md

   - img: /img/cmggacard3.jpg
   - img: /img/cmggacard4.jpg
 title4: What was the journey of CMGGA in the Governance Matrix?
+newsdescription:
+  - text: "In our view, The Chief Minister’s Good Governance Associates (CMGGA) Programme in Haryana, witnessed a shift from being a ‘Shooting Star’ with high political salience and low system capacity to 'Battle Ready' with high political salience and high system capacity within two years since its inception in 2016. "
+  - text: "The CMGGA Programme assigns one CMGGA (a young professional) to each of Haryana’s 22 districts.
+It has been the longest running fellowship programme in the country, providing young professionals a platform to closely work with the district administration to catalyze implementation of flagship initiatives of the state. "
+  - text: The initial phase was characterized by high political will but limited system capacity that could leverage CMGGAs effectively as catalysts for governance outcomes.
+This evolved over the first 2 years as these young professionals were strategically positioned as “insider-outsiders” within the bureaucracy.
+This allowed the associates to bring in fresh perspectives and innovative solutions while leveraging existing governmental processes, thereby demonstrating the value they added.
+      Further, to ensure the professional development of the CMGGAs, emphasis was placed on integrating a field-to-forum approach in the programme while giving sustained mentorship to the associates.
+Alongside this a strong programme team was established that ensured strategic positioning and structured support for the fellows placed in districts.
+  - text: "The CMGGA programme’s evolution demonstrates the impact of sustained political will and strategic capacity building.
+As a result, CMGGAs were able to catalyze transformative and sustainable governance outcomes including Antyodaya Saral, Saksham Ghoshna, eOffice, Beti Bachao Beti Padhao and Amrit Sarovar among others. "
 newsletterBtn: Read Newsletter
+title5: Here is how Haryana worked towards augmenting system capacity
 showImpactVideo: false
 showImpactCard: false
 impactCardFontColor: "#DADADA"
+img1: /img/cmggaimg.jpg
+cardTitle1: <b>Ownership<br> by CMO</b>
+cardDescription1: "Ensuring active involvement and time commitment from CMO "
+img2: /img/cmggaimg.jpg
+cardTitle2: <b>Insider-Outsider Positioning</b>
+cardDescription2: Ensuring fellows are not burdened with daily procedures of governance
+img3: /img/cmggaimg.jpg
+cardTitle3: <b>Strong Programme Team</b>
+cardDescription3: Facilitating strategic positioning & support via a programme office
 impactNumber1: 0
 impactNumber1Decimal: 0
 showPlus1: false